lizasidler/qsar-benchmark/README.md

 # qsar-benchmark

-Benchmarking classical ML (Random Forest, XGBoost, MLP) and GNN approaches (SAGEC, GINConv, GraphConv, GatedGraphConv, ResGatedGraphConv, GATConv, NNConv, GINE, Attention from torch_geometric) for molecular quantitive structure-activity relationship prediction.
+Benchmarking classical ML (Random Forest, XGBoost, MLP) and GNN approaches (SAGEC, GINConv, GraphConv, GatedGraphConv, ResGatedGraphConv, GATConv, NNConv, GINE, Attention) for molecular quantitive structure-activity relationship prediction.
 All approaches were benchmarked for regression task.
 Additionally,

-GatedGraphConv provided highest score
+GatedGraphConv provided the highest score among the explored GNN (0.69).

-4 different ML apploaches were investigated:
+Random Forest resulted in the

--- for both regression and classification, Random Forest and XGboost were trained (using Ski and XGBoost Python librarier)] -- for regression, simple MLP NN was constructed and trained -- for regression, GNN was constructed and different models were testes (...) (using PyTorch and PyTorch Geometric)
+The MLP provided the highest overall score of 0.72 for

 ## Datasets: